Kaushik-Puttaswamy/Master-Thesis-Transparency_MedTranscription_BERT_XAI/README.md

 ![Proposed Methodology for BERT as Advanced Model with XAI Technique for Decision Making](https://github.com/Kaushik-Puttaswamy/Master-Thesis-Transparency_MedTranscription_BERT_XAI/raw/main/Proposed%20Methodology%20for%20BERT%20as%20Advanced%20Model%20with%20XAI%20Technique%20for%20Decision%20Making.png)

-Figure outlines advanced model development where medical transcripts inform a specialized model, categorizing medical specialties.
-It incorporates color-coded outputs to highlight influential terms, enhancing decision transparency and trust in machine learning applications for medical text analysis.
+The figure demonstrates the advanced model development approach, utilizing medical transcripts to train a model that classifies medical specialties.
+It uses color-coded outputs to indicate the important terms, thus improving the decision-making process and the confidence of using machine learning in medical text analysis.

 # BERT Models for Sequence Classification

 ![Fine-tuning BERT Model for Medical Text Classification](https://github.com/Kaushik-Puttaswamy/Master-Thesis-Transparency_MedTranscription_BERT_XAI/blob/main/Fine-tuning%20BERT%20Model%20for%20Medical%20Text%20Classification.png?raw=true)

-Figure illustrates the integration of a pre-trained BERT model tailored for sequence classification, particularly for medical text categorization.
-BERT's architecture includes special tokens like [CLS] and [SEP], originally trained on tasks like 'next sentence prediction' and 'masked-language modeling'.
-Fine-tuning on medical transcripts enables accurate classification into medical specialties, enhancing contextual understanding and prediction accuracy in healthcare applications.
+Figure shows the integration of a fine-tuned BERT model for sequence classification, especially for the medical text categorization.
+We learned special tokens like [CLS] and [SEP] while using BERT for tasks like 'next sentence prediction' and 'masked language modeling.'
+Because of the fine-tuning, it is possible in medical applications to better classify the given medical transcripts into the respective medical specialties, improving both context awareness and prediction.

 # Result Comparision between Baseline and Advanced Model